nbloomf/nbloomf.md/posts/2016-12-30-hacking-on-wordpress-getting-started.md

 ## Databases

-There's this great tool, MySQL Workbench, that we can use to browse the database of our WordPress installation in Chassis.
+There's this great tool, MySQL Workbench, that we can install to the local machine and use to browse the database of our WordPress installation in Chassis.
 The [documentation](https://github.com/Chassis/Chassis/wiki/Connecting-to-MySQL) is pretty straightforward.
 This is **really useful** if your plugin messes with the database -- you can run queries, see the results, delete tables, and probably more stuff too.

 ## Unit Testing